diku-dk/futhark-book/language.rst

            let arr[i+2] = arr[i] + arr[i+1]
            in arr

-If the array ``arr`` is copied for each iteration of the loop, we would put enormous pressure on memory, and spend a lot of time moving around data, even though it is clear in this case that the ”old” value of ``arr`` will never be used again.
-Precisely, what should be an algorithm with complexity :math:`O(n)` becomes :math:`O(n^2)`, due to copying the size :math:`n` array (an :math:`O(n)` operation) for each of the :math:`n` iterations of the loop.
+If the array ``arr`` were to be copied for each iteration of the loop, we would spend a lot of time moving around data, even though it is clear in this case that the ”old” value of ``arr`` will never be used again.
+Precisely, what should be an algorithm with complexity :math:`O(n)` would become :math:`O(n^2)`, due to copying the size :math:`n` array (an :math:`O(n)` operation) for each of the :math:`n` iterations of the loop.

-To prevent this copying, we want to update the array *in-place*, that is, with a static guarantee that the operation will not require any additional memory allocation, or copying the array.
+To prevent this copying, Futhark updates the array *in-place*, that is, with a static guarantee that the operation will not require any additional memory allocation, or copying the array.
 An *in-place update* can modify the array in time proportional to the elements being updated (:math:`O(1)` in the case of the Fibonacci function), rather than time proportional to the size of the final array, as would the case if we perform a copy.
-In order to perform the update without violating referential transparency, we need to know that no other references to the array exists, or at least that such references will not be used on any execution path following the in-place update.
+In order to perform the update without violating referential transparency, Futhark must know that no other references to the array exists, or at least that such references will not be used on any execution path following the in-place update.

 In Futhark, this is done through a type system feature called *uniqueness types*, similar to, although simpler than, the uniqueness